Atacama Large Millimeter Array: Comet studies

 On 11 August 2014, astronomers released studies, using the Atacama Large Millimeter/submillimeter Array (ALMA) for the first time, that detailed the distribution of HCN, HNC, H_{2}CO, and dust inside the comae of comets C/2012 F6 (Lemmon) and C/2012 S1 (ISON).

 Planetary formation

 An image of the protoplanetary disc surrounding HL Tauri (a very young T Tauri star in the constellation Taurus) was made public in 2014, showing a series of concentric bright rings separated by gaps, indicating protoplanet formation.
 As of 2014, most theories did not expect planetary formation in such a young (100,000-1,000,000-year-old) system, so the new data spurred renewed theories of protoplanetary development.
 One theory suggests that the faster accretion rate might be due to the complex magnetic field of the protoplanetary disc.

 In 2022, ALMA initiated a program called exoALMA, a very detailed survey of 15 protoplanetary disk systems to find still-forming exoplanets.

+Discovery of a proto-cluster

+Atacama discovered the SPT2349-56 using the Atacama Pathfinder Experiment telescope.
+It is a distant proto-cluster being formed 12 billion years ago.
+It was found to be unusually hot considering its stage of development, suggesting that models of how galaxy clusters develop is not complete.